-Owen Sheers’ Show explores two contrasting scenes: one of Sheers’ girlfriend entering the room and one of models walking on a catwalk.
+Owen Sheers’ ‘Show’ explores two contrasting scenes: one of Sheers’ girlfriend entering the room and one of the models walking on a catwalk.
 This poem is one that elevates female beauty, both simultaneously empowering women whilst also presenting the lurking presence of the male gaze.
 The focus on beauty seems shallow within the poem, the physicality of the models and Sheers’ girlfriend being the only aspect discussed of the women.
-A particularly good poem which contrasts against Show in terms of the empowerment of women is Amazon, coming later in the anthology.‘Show’ is divided into two parts.
+A particularly good poem that contrasts against ‘Show’ in terms of the empowerment of women is Amazon, coming later in the anthology.‘Show’ is divided into two parts.
 The first focuses on the models walking down the catwalk.
 This part contains four stanzas, three written in the Welsh form of tercets, and one which is a couplet.
 The second part is four stanzas again, but these are all quatrains, measuring four lines.

-The rigidity of the first part, with no rhyme scheme can be understood as a representative of the sterility of the fashion industry.
-The characters are seemingly lifeless, with very little physicalisation apart from their beauty.
+The rigidity of the first part, with no rhyme scheme, can be understood as a representative of the sterility of the fashion industry.
+The characters are seemingly lifeless, with very little physicalization apart from their beauty.
 This monotonous part explores the sexualization of ‘models’, both empowering and exposing the hypocrisy of the beauty industry.